 - Work Plan: A specific and detailed description of how the WG will operate including:

-- The form and description of final deliverables of the WG,
+- The form and description of the final Recommendation of the WG,

 - The form and description of milestones and intermediate documents, code or other deliverables that will be developed during the course of the WG’s work,